resgateio/resgate/resprotocol.md

 ### Error

 Any error response indicates that the method call failed and had no effect.
-A `system.notFound` error SHOULD be sent if the resource ID does not exist, or if the *query* parameter is provided for a non-query resource.
+A `system.notFound` error SHOULD be sent if the resource ID does not exist.
 A `system.methodNotFound` error SHOULD be sent if the method does not exist.
 A `system.invalidParams` error SHOULD be sent if any required parameter is missing, or any parameter is invalid.